 On July 10, 2017, the unthinkable happened.
 Again.
 Sixteen Marines died when the C130 cargo plane they were aboard crashed into a field in Laflore, Mississippi.
 Nine of the Marines were aircrew from a New York Marine Reserve Squadron.
 I didn’t know Maj.
 Caine M. Goyette, Capt.
 Sean E. Elliott, Gunnery Sgt.
 Mark A. Hopkins, Gunnery Sgt.
 Brendan C. Johnson, Staff Sgt.
 Joshua Snowden, Sgt.
 Owen J. Lennon, Sgt.
 Julian M. Kevianne, Cpl.
 Daniel I. Baldassare, or Cpl.
 Collin J. Schaaff, but our tribe is small and a friend assigned as their active duty Inspector/Instructor described the impact of losing nine Marines from one geographic area to me.
 The remaining seven Marines were fellow Raiders assigned to the same Team that lost seven members in the 2015 crash.
 They died in a plane crash as replacements for men who died in a plane crash.
 It’s another piece of information that I can’t categorize, a coincidence.
 But it’s another weight that must be carried.
 One Raider, SSgt Billy Kundrat, was a man I’d known for the better part of a decade.
 We’d both recently left duty at the Marine Raider Training Center, I for the Pentagon, he for a Team.
 Hospitalman First Class Ryan Lohrey was the U.S. Navy Special Amphibious Reconnaissance Corpsman assigned to the Team.
 The other five Raiders were new men whom Billy and I had trained for nine months in the year before they were killed.
 Staff Sgt.
 Robert Cox, Sgt.
 Talon Leach, Sgt.
 Chad Jenson, Sgt.
 Joseph Murray, and Sgt.
 Dietrich Schmieman were young, smart, and enthusiastic Marines who carried themselves with the confidence of young men who know they’ve been tested and found fit.
 There’s a bridge in Frederick, Maryland named after SSgt Billy Kundrat now.
 It’s next to the bridge named for his childhood friend and fellow Eagle Scout, SFC Lance Vogeler, a friend of friends who was killed during my first tour in Afghanistan.
 In Richland, Washington, there’s a Post Office named after Sgt Dietrich Schmieman.
 It seems unnatural to know the stories behind the names on so many structures.
 It makes me think we ought to ask our leaders just how many generations of bridges we mean to name.

-I’ve not added a name to The List since 2017.
-I hope to never add another.
-But on this Memorial Day, as friends and compatriots are deployed to hard places around the globe, it seems unlikely.
+I had not added a name to The List since 2017.
+I hoped I was done writing these inadequate remembrances, but I wasn’t.
+Now, on this Memorial Day, as friends and compatriots are deployed to hard places around the globe, it seems unlikely.
 Ours is not a safe or easy profession.
 Our work is not to be taken lightly or begun blithely by people who have never stepped through the door with muzzle ready, or walked the streets scanning trash piles, or squatted in the dirt with a village elder.
 It is a deadly, dirty, necessary business that demands blood sacrifice.
 Our Nation is worth that.
 But to deserve men and women like these, our Nation and its leaders owe a debt to remember, to learn, and to consider the possible outcomes of our collective actions.
 That debt is absolute, because even when the Nation fails us, we will not fail to answer its call.
 It is the way of our tribe.